AnthonySwain/o2tunerRecipes/ParticleSpecificMaps/README.md

 Same as fine_tuning but does not use voxelmaps to speed up the optimisation process (creating voxel maps takes a while).
 Input is a CSV file which depics the Z extent and radii of cylndrical cuts.

 ### Test_Custom_Map
-Takes a csv file of cylinders and runs the map against a reference simulation to test how good it is.
+Tests csv of cylinders, or set of voxel maps, and runs the map against a reference simulation to test how good it is.
+To Note:
+Needs to specify in config whether it is a voxel map or csv of cylinders with the NoVoxelMap variable.
+The csv of cylinders is called "cylinders_data.csv".

 ### AddZDC
 Takes a mapping which was created without the ZDC detectors (because ZDC takes so much computational power) and adds a specified amount of cylinders